 Yep, you guessed it – online courses!

-Best Overall: Getting Started with Microsoft 365 (LinkedIn Learning)
+Best for Beginners: Getting Started with Microsoft 365 (LinkedIn Learning)

 “Getting Started with Microsoft 365” is a series of excellent MS Office courses on LinkedIn Learning.
 First off, it’s worth highlighting that these courses all have a star-studded lineup of instructors.
 The lectures here are the perfect learning tool for those trying to develop a strong and varied MS Office skill set.
 And, the lectures are easy to follow as this series includes in-depth courses for all the Office 365 tools separately.
 No mixing and mingling here – you’ll learn all the MS Office tools, one by one.